 Where Is Paso Robles Wine Country?

 Across the region’s 11 viticultural areas, you’ll find a spectrum of geography and climates.
-Ask local winemakers, and they’ll lament that the region is sometimes coined “The Next Napa Valley.”
-They feel that’s not acknowledging that Paso Robles wine country is its unique place with distinct wine culture.
+Local winemakers lament begrudge the region being coined “The Next Napa Valley.”
+They feel that’s not acknowledging that Paso Robles wine country is a unique place with a distinct wine culture.

 J. Lohr Winery

-Having produced wine in the area since the 1980s, J. Lohr family-owned wineries are synonymous with Paso Robles.
-They’re known for growing Bordeaux and Rhone varietals across both Monterey County and Paso Robles.
+Having produced wine in the area since the 1980s, J. Lohr’s family-owned wineries are synonymous with Paso Robles.
+They’re known for growing Bordeaux and Rhone varietals across Monterey County and Paso Robles.
 They’ve dug deep into sustainability and have taken a leadership role in winemaking sustainability in Paso Robles and the California wine industry.

 Sans Liege Wines